Your American Dream Score:

 On an anecdotal level, we can all recognize the importance of having good friends who support us.
 But research shows this goes much deeper.
 The work of sociologist Nicholas Christakis examines this impact, and shows that not only do our friends impact our level of education, income and health-- their friends have an impact on us, too.

-One recent study showed that people land up to 80% of jobs through networking, underscoring the importance of having a strong social network.
+As we get older, our connections continue to help us.
+This report showed that people land up to 80% of jobs through networking, underscoring the importance of having a strong social network

 We tend to notice the obstacles in front of us more than the tailwinds at our backs.
 This is especially true when it comes to public services.
 In her book Submerged State, Suzanne Mettler examines the extent to which these services are invisible-- even as their wide impact is clear.
 Over 85% of children attend public schools.
 Two-thirds of students receive financial aid.
 The majority of Americans have received food and nutritional benefits for themselves or their children at some point.
 All of us use public roads and take advantage of government-funded science--which helped develop the Internet, among other things we rely on every day.